djalbat/occam-lexers/README.md

 ```
 The tokens are created with the `tokenise(...)` method.

-## Examples

-These are not very edifying, you are encouraged to have a look at Occam's [parsers](https://github.com/djalbat/occam-parsers) examples instead.
-However if you must, see the `index.html` file in the root of the repository and read on.

-Each of the examples has a textarea in which the corresponding lexer's entries are given in JSON format.
-The regular expression patterns themselves are supplied as strings with the usual escaping.
-You can change both the lexical entries and the content to be matched dynamically, and see the resulting tokens.

 ## Building

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are:

     npm run build-debug
     npm run watch-debug

-You can also start a small development server:

-    npm start

-The example will then be available at http://localhost:8888 and will reload automatically when changes are made.

 ## Contact